So cycling is in the news again.

 This case was peculiar for several reasons, most notably the fact that, in lieu of an appropriate, legally-prescribed offense, the court had to resort to an antiquated (and rather ill-suited) charge of “wanton and furious driving”.
 The charge was historically used against the drivers of horse-drawn carriages - not cyclists.

 Still, having to rely on such an archaic legal provision should be rectified.
-I doubt even the most ardent cycling advocates could (or indeed would) argue against the adoption of new, cycling-specific offenses and crimes, that would adequately reflect the roadside status quo.
+At face value, it seems difficult to argue against the adoption of new, cycling-specific offenses and crimes, that would reflect the changing status quo on UK's roads.

 If a cyclist causes serious injury or death to a pedestrian - rare as that may be - he should be prosecuted to the fullest extent of the law.
 Simple as that.